mihaimiculescu/TTN-ic880a-edison-gateway/README.md

 Detailed instructions will follow soon.

 ## Installation NOT COMPLETE YET
-- Login as root - this gives you all the necessary rights
+- Login as root - this gives you all the necessary rights.
+No sudo available on Edison
 - Clone the installer and start the installation

         # git clone https://github.com/ttn-zh/ic880a-gateway.git ~/ic880a-gateway
         # cd ~/ic880a-gateway
-        # ./install.sh spi # - no sudo on Edison
+        # ./install.sh spi

 ## Update - NOT COMPLETE YET